 Heat oil in a skillet or sauté pan over medium-low heat.

-Sear the beef, stirring, until browned, about 10 minutes.
+Sear the sirloin steak tips, stirring, until browned, about 10 minutes.

 Add the onion, garlic, salt, and pepper.